⚠️ Limitations & Warnings

 📦 Technical Limitations

 Currently, one instance of the WhatsApp Home Assistant App can only be paired with one phone number at a time.
-If you need to manage multiple numbers, you would need to run multiple App instances (if supported by your environment).
+If you need to manage multiple numbers, you must run multiple App instances (if supported by your environment).

 2. Media Uploads